arindas/resume/arindas-resume.md

     calls to our Gateway for files uploaded to a specific bucket and receive processed files in the same bucket.
 This effectively allows automatic image processing with inference APIs for files uploaded to specific buckets.
-  - _This solution enabled us to rapidly demonstrate our Machine Learning software to 3rd party companies without granting access to our infrastructure._
+  - _This solution enabled us to rapidly demonstrate our Deep Learning diagnosis solutions to third-party companies without granting access to our infrastructure._

 - <b>Distributed deep-learning based diagnosis on medical images for a variety of diseases</b>